Rank Jumps and Growth of Shafarevich--Tate Groups for Elliptic Curves in $\mathbb{Z}/p\mathbb{Z}$-Extensions: Rank Jump in Degree- Galois Extensions

 In the last section, we fixed a rank 0 elliptic curve over $\Q$ and analyzed \emph{in how many} $\Z/p\Z$-extensions of $\Q$ did the rank jump.
 Now, we ask the following question. \begin{Ques*} Let $p\geq 5$ be a fixed odd prime.
 For what proportion of rank 0 elliptic curves does there exist \emph{at least one} degree-$p$ Galois extension over $\Q$ disjoint from $\Q_{\cyc}$ such that its rank remains 0 upon base-change? \end{Ques*}

 Let $E$ be a rank 0 elliptic curve of conductor $N$ and $p$ be a \emph{relevant prime}.
+Throughout this section we assume that the Shafarevich--Tate group of rank 0 elliptic curves defined over $\Q$ is finite.
 Proposition \ref{prop: greenberg} asserts that density one good ordinary primes are \emph{relevant}.
 Further assume that $N$ is divisible by at least one prime of the form $1\pmod{p}$.
 The following lemma is a special case of Proposition \ref{prop: no rank jump}.